libra/website/docs/libra-protocol.md

 **Execution**

 * The execution component utilizes the virtual machine (VM) to execute transactions.
-* Execution's job is to coordinate execution of a block of transactions and maintain a transient state that can be voted upon by consensus.
+* Execution’s job is to coordinate execution of a block of transactions and maintain a transient state that can be voted upon by consensus.
 * Execution maintains an in-memory representation of the results of execution until consensus commits the block to the distributed database.

 **Virtual Machine (VM)**